 Battle Cry of Freedom, brings brutal real-time first and third person combat set in the 19th Century America, presenting players with the opportunity to re-fight the American Civil War as either the Union or the Confederates.
-A wide range of Troop Types, ranging from the common soldiers to musicians and artillery, all with their own purpose and tasks.
+It features a wide range of Troop Types, ranging from the common soldiers to musicians and artillery, all with their own purpose and tasks.

 In the previous developer blog we talked about the Battle of Bull Run but today we have gone for something a little bit different!
 Development has been great and progressing swiftly, as such we would like to show you what we have worked on these past few weeks.